 For Raise Funds

-The second major reason why there are people in the world that donate bathing suits is in a bid to raise funds.
+The second main reason why individuals donate bathing suits around the world is to raise money.

 What Kind Of Bathing Suits Can Be Donated?